 If possible, develop a relationship with your preferred well contractor.
 Similar to any other skilled practitioner, the water well systems professional may be available to advise you over the phone if an issue sounds to be like something worth investigating with a service call, or something that can be noted for the next annual checkup.

 - Maintain records of any well logs.
-A detailed log, or record, of your well’s construction and pump installation record are two important tools in troubleshooting and potentially fixing issues with your well and well pump in the future.
+A detailed log, or record, of your well’s construction (often known as the well log and filed with the state) and pump installation record are two important tools in troubleshooting and potentially fixing issues with your well and well pump in the future.
 Ask your well contractor to provide these records for you.
-A well log can provide information regarding the depth of the well, the type of casing used, grouting practices and intervals, static water levels, what type of pump test was performed and results, if the well is screened or not, and more.
+If drilled by others in the past, well logs may also be obtained from the state agency where they are maintained, often easily online.
+A well log can provide information regarding the depth of the well, the type of casing used, grouting practices and intervals, static water levels, formation materials encountered and the aquifer, what type of pump test was performed and results, if the well is screened or not, and more.

-- Be aware of any filtration or treatment systems.
+- Be familiar with any filtration or treatment systems.
 Know if one is installed, what type of treatment method is used, and what the water is being treated for.
-Read the owner’s manual— at a minimum keep a copy with your well records for when an issue arises.
+Read the owner’s manual— at a minimum keep a copy of the current manual and supplier information with your well records for when an issue arises.

 - Casing (pipe protruding from the ground)—Check the general condition and check if the casing extends at least 12 inches above ground.
 If not, hire a qualified professional to investigate remedial action.